-- (1) These examination regulations are to administer the studies and examinations in the Master's program in Automation & IT at Cologne University of Applied Sciences. - (2) Based on these examination regulations, Cologne University of Applied Sciences is to create a curriculum (Studienplan; see annex) and a catalog of modules (Modulhandbuch).
-Taking into account developments in the fields of science and university teaching as well as profession-specific requirements, the catalog of modules is to outline the course contents and structure of the Master's program.
-The curriculum is to provide students with a guideline for adequately scheduling their studies.
+- (1) These examination regulations are to administer the studies and examinations in the Master's program in Automation & IT at Cologne University of Applied Sciences. - (2) Based on these examination regulations, Cologne University of Applied Sciences is to create a program schedule (cf. annex) as well as a module catalog.
+The module catalog is to outline the course contents and structure of the Master's program, taking developments in the fields of science and university teaching as well as profession-specific requirements into account.
+The curriculum is to provide students with a recommendation on how to adequately structure their studies